u1i/axway-wcam-lab/README.md

 ## Step 6: Build & Deploy Docker Image

 If you've looked around a bit in the Linux environment of your lab environment you might have noticed that there's a Dockerfile!
-You can use it
+You can use it to create a deployable 'microservice' of the API you just built.

 If API Builder is still running, press Ctrl+C to stop it.
 The following command 'bakes' a self-contained docker image with your data model, the API endpoints and all necessary libraries in it: